 Multiple Warning Lights and Indicators

+A new phenomenon has emerged in vehicles with advanced systems.
 Did more than one warning light come on at the same time?
-A new phenomenon has emerged.
-Advanced traction and stability control and other systems are dependent on multiple functions to operate properly.
+Advanced traction and stability control and other systems are dependent on multiple automotive functions to operate properly.
 The result is that when a trouble light is active on one of the function, the primary system, usually the traction and/or stability control system, will be shut down.
 Thus, their indicator lights will be on as well!
 A confusing and often frightening sight.

 And we have yet to find an owner’s manual that addresses this whatsoever, leaving drivers to fend for themselves.
 So, we offer some help here.